HOLIDAY MAIL GUIDELINES

 Active Duty or Veterans • Patriotism and freedom

-POSTMARK BY MAY 23
+POSTMARK BY JUNE 15

 Use “Dear Service Member” for active duty or “Dear Veteran” for former military.
 Highlight appreciation for their role in protecting liberty.
 Stay away from clichés or political themes; instead, share genuine gratitude for their part in preserving our freedoms.
 Uplifting, patriotic language is welcome when used respectfully.